-Together with Michel Seuphor, in the early 1930's Mondrian took part in the group exhibitions of "Cercle et Carré"
+Together with Michel Seuphor, in the early 1930's Mondrian took part in the group exhibitions of "Cercle et Carré" and "Abstraction et Création".

-32 and 33: The choice of the lozenge format gives greater breadth to the composition.
+PLATE 3 - 32, 33: The choice of the lozenge format gives greater breadth to the composition.
 It makes it possible to use lines of various lengths.
 New relations of tension are established between the orthogonal planes and the diagonal sides of the painting.
 The four corners of the lozenge generate a centrifugal energy and seem to expand the plane of the canvas along its two median axes.
 The lozenge therefore already seems in itself a way to make the equivalence of opposites, i.e. the square, more dynamic.